mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

          ON $satellites.planetId = $planets.id;
 ~~~

-The Opteryx planner currently uses a different execution strategy for these two similar queriesd the explicit `INNER JOIN` style generally executes faster.
+The Opteryx planner currently uses a different execution strategy for these two similar queries, the explicit `INNER JOIN` style generally executes faster.

 Now we will figure out how we can get the Mercury and Venus records back in.
-What we want the query to do is to scan the $planets relation and for each row to find the matching _$satellites_ row(s).
+What we want the query to do is to scan the _$planets_ relation and for each row to find the matching _$satellites_ row(s).
 If no matching row is found we want some “empty values” to be substituted for the _$satellites_ relations columns.
 This kind of query is called an outer join.
 (The joins we have seen so far are inner joins and cross joins.)
 The command looks like this:

 ~~~sql
 SELECT *